 The second trimester of the pregnancy is officially noted as beginning in the 12th week of pregnancy and lasting until the 20th week.
-Any miscarriage occurring between these weeks would be considered a second trimester miscarriage.
+Any loss of the fetus occurring between these weeks would be considered a second-trimester miscarriage.
 After the 20th week, the loss of a pregnancy is termed as a stillbirth.

 The most common reason for any miscarriage is chromosome problems in the fetus.
 These problems often occur during the first trimester and may go undetected until the miscarriage occurs in the 2nd trimester of the pregnancy.
-In some cases, the fetus may have self aborted in the first trimester, but was “missed” during normal screening or doctor’s appointments.
+In some cases, the fetus may have self-aborted in the first trimester, but was “missed” during normal screenings or doctor’s appointments.

-Other causes for a second trimester miscarriage would include severe trauma to the abdomen, incompetent cervix, infections of the pelvic cavity or other part of the body, heart defects of the fetus, thrombophilia disorders, placental abruption, and placenta previa.
+Other causes for a second-trimester miscarriage include severe trauma to the abdomen, incompetent cervix, infections of the pelvic cavity or another part of the body, heart defects of the fetus, thrombophilia disorders, placental abruption, and placenta previa.

-The symptoms of a first and second trimester miscarriage are often the same.
-Vaginal bleeding, abdominal cramping and passing of clots are often associated with the loss of a fetus.
+The symptoms of a first and second-trimester miscarriage are often the same.
+Vaginal bleeding, abdominal cramping, and the passing of clots are often associated with the loss of a fetus.
 In some cases, the bleeding may occur internally leading to pain in the shoulder area of the body and bloating of the stomach area.